rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 We've added a new `use` line to import `process` from the standard library.
-The code in the closure that will get run in the error case is only two lines: we print out the `err` value, then call `std::process::exit` (we've added a new `use` line at the top to import `process` from the standard library).
-`process::exit` will stop the program immediately and return the number that was passed as the exit status code.
+The code in the closure that will get run in the error case is only two lines: we print out the `err` value, then call `std::process::exit`. `process::exit` will stop the program immediately and return the number that was passed as the exit status code.
 This is similar to the `panic!`-based handling we used in Listing 12-8, with the exception that we no longer get all the extra output.
-Let's try it:
+Let's try
+it:

 ```text
 $ cargo run